preames/public-notes/deref+nofree.rst

 The downside of this proposal is a) possible overkill, and b) the "ugly" factor of having two similiar but not quite identical attributes.

-Add an orthonganal attribute to promote pointer facts to object ones
+Add an orthogonal attribute to promote pointer facts to object ones
 --------------------------------------------------------------------

 To address the weakness of the former alternative, we could specify an attribute which strengthens arbitrary pointer facts to object facts.
 Examples of current pointer facts are attributes such as readonly, and writeonly.